-Residents over the age of 18 years may be permitted a single allowance within an overall limit of R1 000 000 per individual per calendar year, without the requirement to obtain a Tax Clearance Certificate.
+Residents over the age of 18 years may be permitted a single allowance within an overall limit of R1 000 000 per individual per calendar year, with a normal Good Standing Tax Clearance Certificate.
 Minors are entitled to an annual allowance of R200 000.
 The discretionary allowance may be used for any legal purpose abroad (including investment).